Best Atlanta Street Art by Neighborhood

 Little Five Points

 A destination for rockin’ record shops, live music venues and funky shops puts Little Five Points at the epicenter of all things eclectic in Atlanta.
 And art is no different.
 Notable works like R. Land’s “Pray for ATL,” The Loss Prevention’s “Welcome to Little Five Points” mural and more create the unmistakable vibe that L5P is known for.
+Be sure to pay tribute to Atlanta’s legendary Outkast by checking out the outsized mural located in the parking lot behind Wish, off Moreland Avenue.

 Where to start: At the corner of Euclid and Washita avenues, work your way up through the shops toward Moreland and Seminole avenues.